arjavpoudel/arjavpoudel.github.io/_posts/2026-01-04-the-parable-of-inference.md

 The **Archers** maintain the the old ways, slow and sure, reminding the valley that the mountain is a real place that can be walked, even if it takes a lifetime.

-The Weavers sit at their Great Looms, quickly finding the silhouettes of the day.
+The **Weavers** sit at their Great Looms, quickly finding the silhouettes of the day.
 They have brought the mountain to the masses, allowing anyone to see the essential shape of a shadow in no time flat.

-And the Cartographers work in the deep mist, taking the simple cloaks of the Loom and mending them.
+And the **Cartographers** work in the deep mist, taking the simple cloaks of the Loom and mending them.
 By turning frayed threads into the most exquisite maps of the mountain, they provide a clarity that the valley had never known.

 They realize now that there are many ways to find the Truth.
-Whether by the **flight of the arrow**, the **tension of the cord**, or the **grace of the stitch**,  they reach not for the mountain itself, but for the light it casts through the fog.
+Whether by the flight of the arrow, the tension of the cord, or the grace of the stitch,  they reach not for the mountain itself, but for the light it casts through the fog.